 Preferred removes income multiples

-“Our online affordability calculator gives intermediaries a quick but accurate response to the two most important questions: 'How much can my customer borrow?' and 'Can they afford the proposed repayments?’
-In addition,it provides intermediaries with peace of mind that the application being submitted fits our affordability criteria.”
+Intermediaries can use Preferred’s online affordability calculator to see the maximum their customers can borrow.
+Taylor said: “Our calculator gives intermediaries a quick but accurate response to the two most important questions: ‘How much can my customer borrow?’ and ‘Can they afford the proposed repayments?’
+It provides intermediaries with peace of mind that the application being submitted fits our affordability criteria.”

 Sheridan Bradley, mortgage adviser for Lodemead, said: “I think it’s a good idea.
 Affordability is very useful, as many people, like the self-employed, have income coming in from different sources.
 The problem then becomes that people have the money, but can’t show where it’s coming from, unlike those on £30-40,000 a year.
 I’d like to think other companies will follow their example, but it’s impossible to say whether it will become standard.”

 Taylor added: “The decision to remove income multiples further reflects Preferred’s flexible approach to underwriting.
 These enhancements demonstrate our commitment to continually improve our products and the service levels we offer.”